clptak/TAK-Server-Certificate-Enrollment-with-LetsEncrypt-Certs/README.md

 > **NOTE** LetsEncrypt requires a Fully Qualified Domain Name (FQDN) and will not work with IP addresses)

+This tutorial assumes you have a working knowledge of firewalld, basic linux commands, and basic TAK Server operations.
+This assumes that your TAK Server is already installed (non-dockerized) and that you are familiar with creating users within TAK Server.
+This example was used for flat file authentication, however, it should work for ldap with some modifications.

 ## 1. INSTALL CERT-BOT
 ### 1.1.
 Install `snapd`
 1. $ `sudo yum install snapd`